 - 100% vegan and vegetarian

-- Soy sauce: I used a low-sodium soy sauce so it is healthier.
+- Soy sauce: I recommend using low-sodium soy sauce so it is not too salty.

 - Maple syrup: my favorite sweetener for sauces.
 Agave nectar would work too.

-- Rice vinegar: can also swap for lime juice.
+- Rice vinegar: can also be swapped for lime juice.

 - I recommend you to chop/prepare the vegetables + whisk the sauce ingredients BEFORE starting the recipe.
 This will help have better results because once you start to cook it will go fast, so you can keep your focus on the pan!